 By: Justin Malloy

-One of the many benefits of travelling in the backcountry on large boats is the ability to bring an elaborate kitchen setup.
+One of the many benefits of traveling in the backcountry on large rubber boats is the ability to bring an elaborate kitchen setup.
 Camp food doesn’t have to be dehydrated rations and peanut butter.
-On Holiday trips, we cook steak, mashed potatoes, omelets, French toast, and many more unexpected dishes.
-What frequently comes as a surprise to people is what we are able to whip up in our Dutch ovens.
+On Holiday trips, we cook filet mignon, mashed potatoes, omelets, French toast, and many more unexpected dishes., but what most frequently surprises people is what we whip up in our Dutch ovens.
 Brownies, cakes, cinnamon rolls, blueberry muffins, and even lasagna are all possible to enjoy in the wilderness thanks to this versatile cooking tool.
 While it may look complicated, Dutch oven cooking in the backcountry is relatively easy once you learn the basics.
 In fact, it doesn’t vary all that much from baking at home, and you can more or less follow the same recipes.

 Where’s the oven?